November 11, 2016

 4 Ways to Practice Self Care

 Like many of us, this election, and particularly the last few months of it, sent me back into regular therapy.
 One thing my therapist has been helping me with is meaning.
-One day, she had me rapid-fire all the words that popped into my head.
-I said:
+One day, I rapid-fired all the words that popped into my head:

-Then she had me go down the list and answer these questions:
+And then I went down the list and answered these questions:

 1) Not a threat to me because ____